ThbtSprt/frdate/README.md

 # frdate
 [![](https://img.shields.io/badge/pypi-v0.1-blue)](https://pypi.org/project/frdate/)

-This python functions discovers a date object underneath the input, and returns it in french.
+Finds a date object in a string input, and returns it in french.

 **Installation :**
 ```python